 Why did these cultures remove the bran?
 Apparently, the practice occurs because the bran is loaded with plant toxins such as lectins that cannot easily be removed by sprouting, sour leavening, soaking or even cooking.

 Quinoa, buckwheat, and aramanth appear to be exceptions to this rule.
 Rice falls somewhere in between as traditional rice eating cultures typically removed some or all the rice bran before cooking.
 This was accomplished by pounding the rice into what is referred to as partially milled rice.
-I wrote about this in a past post titled What?
-White Rice Better Than Brown?
+I wrote about this in a past article which discusses why white rice is healthier than brown.

 Once the Bran is Removed, What’s Next?